Social media can be very useful for small business, but can also do a lot of damage if not used properly.

 In order to harness the power of social media, and prevent potentially damaging situations, you need to think carefully about the way these tools are used by employees.

-Social media is a hugely powerful tool for businesses and individuals.
+Social media is a hugely powerful tool for both businesses and individuals.
 It gives everyone the opportunity to connect with huge numbers of people very quickly and very easily.
 This clearly has enormous benefits for businesses of every size – but it also, inevitably, carries some risks.

-As the survey suggests, though, you also need to think about your employees’ use of social media.
+You also need to think about your employees’ use of social media.
 Who is speaking in your name, and what are they saying?

 Many businesses have chosen to ban employees’ use of social media in the workplace, with some blocking access to the sites.
 This might seem like an obvious solution – but there are several reasons why this is potentially a very bad decision.